 I find this tier to be very similar to the Local Heroes tier, but for very different reasons.
 If I managed to TPK the group I’d probably end the campaign then and there.
 Their story has been told, and it’s probably the point where they’re trying to thwart the great evil that the whole campaign has been built upon.

 Not every story has a happy ending, and this was one of them.
-It doesn’t make sense to me that a second group of demigods would just so happen to show up moments later to continue the story.
+It doesn’t make sense to me that the second group of demigods would just so happen to show up moments later to continue the story.

-A total party kill can be super disappointing for everyone at the table, but they can also create a new life for the campaign.
+A total party kill can be super disappointing for everyone at the table, but it can also create a new life for the campaign.
 It’s up to you and your friends as to how you want to handle TPKs and character deaths.
 In the end, I believe there should still be consequences, even if you don’t go through with a TPK.